 A second later I felt my baby crowning.

 I said “mum, I can feel the head… the head’s there”.

 I said “No need..
 I can feel it!”, as I reached in-between my legs and cupped my hand over the top of the head.
 A feeling I will never forget.
 In fact, sometimes now when I place my hand on the top of her head, it takes me back to that moment and I can physically feel how much she has grown.

-I pushed with my next contraction and my baby’s head was born.
-The rest of her followed very quickly with the next contraction.
-Two pushes and she arrived earth-side at 8.05pm (an hour after arriving home from the hospital).
+I genuinely don’t feel I had to actively push at this stage.
+My body took over and with my next surge, I experienced the fetal ejection reflex and my baby’s head was born.
+The rest of her followed very quickly with the next surge.
+She arrived earth-side at 8.05pm (an hour after arriving home from the hospital).
 Jack and my mum held the corners of a towel and created a hammock underneath me, catching her as she arrived.

 IN A TANGLE

 As I stepped forward, mum wrapped the towel around her.
 We didn’t know what sex our baby was, but I didn’t even think about checking to find out.
 I just instantly felt I wanted her skin on mine, but the umbilical cord was trailing between my legs to where she was behind me.
 I still had my leggings around my ankles so I had to untangle myself!
 Mum was right… maybe I should have taken them off!

 I stripped off my clothes and mum passed her to me through my legs.
 I brought her up to my chest… and then she cried.
 What an amazing sound to know that she was ok.
 Jack and my mum wrapped us both in towels as I sat and cuddled her.
 I beamed as I realised I had another beautiful daughter.